SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 ![indiaiseverywhere.png](indiaiseverywhere.png)

 * Portugal in India
-	* Created the first effective vo
+	* Created the first effective voyages in the Indian direction
+	* Traveled around Africa to reach the coast of India, dominating Euro-asian trade
+	*